-- 1. All uniforms will be purchased through SPIKNER Uniforms, with the exception of black formal shoes, black belt and khaki pant (Dickies and Cargos pants are prohibited). - 2.
+- 1. All uniforms will be purchased through SPIKNER Uniforms/VILLAGE MART and, with the exception of black formal shoes, black belt and gray pants (Dickies and Cargos pants are prohibited). - 2.
 Students must attend school in full uniform, failure to do so will result in non-attendance. - 3.
-SPIKNER will hold fitting sessions to insure the proper fit of uniforms.

-- 4. Khaki dress pants purchased from another source should fit appropriately.
-If a student continues to wear pants that do not fit, they will be required to purchase appropriately fitted pants through SPIKNER School Uniforms.
+SPIKNER/ VILLAGE MART will hold fitting sessions to insure the proper fit of uniforms. - 4.
+Pants purchased from another source should fit appropriately.
+If a student continues to wear pants that do not fit, they will be required to purchase appropriately fitted pants through SPIKNER or VILLAGE MART.
 Pants must be worn at the waist.
-Sagging pants and/or tight pants will NOT be allowed. - 5.
+Sagging pants and/or tight pants are NOT allowed. - 5.
 Students should be well-groomed at all times.
 Uniforms are to be cleaned, pressed and in good repair. - 6.
-Oxford uniform shirts must be tucked in completely at all times. - 7.
+Student's Name should be stitched on the front of their blazer, First and Last Name. - 7.
+Oxford uniform shirts must be tucked in completely at all times. - 8.
 Shoes must be black dress shoes, closed-toed, and must have a back.
-No tennis/bowling /walking/jogging shoes are allowed.
-Heels are limited to two inches. - 8.
-Only black belts are allowed. - 9.
+No tennis/bowling/walking/jogging shoes are allowed.
+Heels are limited to two inches. - 9.
+Only black belts are allowed. - 10.
 Any undershirts must not be visible.
-Students may not wear printed t-shirts underneath their blouses/shirts.

-- 10. Skirts should fall no higher than one inch above the knee. - 11.
-Tights are acceptable in solid black, solid gray or solid burgundy.
-Tights are not to have any design or patterns at all. - 12.
-NO hats, caps, beanies, do rags, head wraps, scarves or bandanas can be worn. - 13.
-MASE blazers must be worn at all times throughout the school day. - 14.
+Students may not wear printed t-shirts underneath their blouses/shirts. - 11.
+Skirts should fall no higher than one inch above the knee. - 12.
+Tights are acceptable in solid black, gray or burgundy.
+Tights are not to have any design or patterns. - 13.
+NO hats, caps, beanies, do rags, head wraps, scarves or bandanas can be worn. - 14.
+MASE blazers must be worn at all times throughout the school day. - 15.
 For a student's benefit, all uniforms and personal property should be clearly labeled.
-The school cannot be responsible for lost articles.
+The school cannot be responsible for lost articles,